 Eye injuries can occur when flying particles lodge in your eye or chemicals splash.
 Some common examples include wood chips, metal filings, dust, insects, chemicals, sand, UV radiation and grain.
 This can occur while working in the workshop, (angle grinding, welding) and during field activities such as fencing, stock mustering or even playing sport!
-Swooping magpies are known to have caused numerous eye injuries.
-Eyes are highly vascular and will absorb chemicals into the bloodstream more rapidly than when splashed on the skin.
+Eyes are also highly vascular and will absorb chemicals into the bloodstream more rapidly than when splashed on the skin.

 DO NOT RUB YOUR EYE if you get something in it!
 This may scratch your eye or embed the object.
 Flush the eye with clean water under a tap or with a bottle for 15 minutes.
 If the particle does not rinse free after a few minutes, place a pad loosely over the eye and seek medical treatment.
-DO NOT attempt to remove an embedded foreign body from your eye; you may cause damage to your eye.
+Self-removal is not recommended as it can result in further trauma by scratching or embedding the object further.
 It is important to seek assistance as permanent damage can occur.

 Complications with eye injuries: